ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

  ```

-**Note** : If you would be saving the audio stream , please make sure you comply with the FCC guidelines and letting the customer know that the calls will be monitored.
+**Note:** If you would be saving the audio stream , please make sure you comply with the FCC guidelines and letting the customer know that the calls will be monitored.

 Here you can also find a [Video](https://vimeo.com/326948521) that demonstrates a working example of a Supervision API using the concepts described here.